 When a tiny mouse disturbs the naptime of the King of the Beasts, the King seems intent on having a quick snack.
 But instead, after some back and forth with the tiny petitioner, the lion lets the mouse go.
 Why?
-Readers already familiar with this Aesop’s Tale will remember that the mice have pledged to help the king if ever he is in trouble.
-But in Pinkney’s almost entirely wordless version because there are only s few squeaks, one owl screech, and a lion’s roar, what the mice have promised isn’t as clear.
+Readers already familiar with this Aesop’s tale will remember that the mice have pledged to help the king if ever he is in trouble.
+But in Pinkney’s almost entirely wordless version because there are only a few squeaks, one owl screech, and a lion’s roar, what the mice have promised isn’t as clear.
 But no worries, we can follow along well enough.
 Then when hunters trap the mightly lion in a net, it is the mouse that comes to the rescue, chewing through the rope to set the lion free.
 The moral of the story?
 Even the strongest among us will eventually need help too.

 Mr. Hulot at the Beach

 by David Merveille

 A man just wants to read his newspaper at the beach.
 But an errant beach ball, a lost shoe, and a digging dog all get in the way.
 Fortunately, Mr. Hulot is a laid-back sort and a good sport, treating his misfortunes as the minor matters that they are.
 That might be the best reason to get this one: to see a man meet frustrating circumstances calmly.